esobando/test1/ReadMe.md

 	-You go to the xml file and insert the android orientation code.

 19. Which method is called to persist the data before the activity is destroyed?
+	-Activity Lifecyle

 20. What is the argument of that method?
+	-Instant
 21. How do we save the data in the method?
+	-edit.text

 22. How to get that data back?
 What is the name of the method?
+	-You call the text from the main activity and the the xml file.

 23. What is a bundle?
 What can a bundle contain?
 24. What is the difference between onPause and onStop?
 	-onPause: The activity is not active, while another is in front of it.